anumshk27/TPLMaps/README.md

 ### Step 1: Get the latest version of Xcode
 To build a project using the TPL Maps SDK for iOS, you need **version 9.0** or later of [Xcode](https://developer.apple.com/xcode/).

-### Step 2: Install the SDK
+### Step 2: Generate Config File

 To use the TPLMaps SDK for iOS, you must get Config.plist file which you can then add to your iOS application.
 The Config.plist is used to track API requests associated with your project for usage and billing.

 **Get the latest config file** [HERE](http://api.tplmaps.com/apiportal/#/portal/home).

 This file contains configuration details, such as keys and identifiers, for the services that you have just enabled.
-Add the Config.plist file to your xcode project download from the TPLMaps portal to start working with TPLmaps sdk.
+Add the Config.plist file to your xcode project downloaded from the TPLMaps portal to start working with TPLmaps sdk.

 ### Step 3: Install the SDK